What is diabetes?

 Prevention / remedies / treatment for diabetes

 - The conventional medical model and the American Diabetes Association recommend treating diabetes with insulin.
-The ADA also recommends that diabetics eat carbohydrates every day!
+The ADA recommends that type 2 diabetics eat carbohydrates every day!
 This recommendation is seriously flawed.
 (17, 19, 21)

-Here is a study which shows that insulin therapy does more harm than good.
-(19) A ketogenic diet is a more effective, faster and permanent treatment for diabetes.
+A ketogenic diet is a more effective, faster and permanent treatment for diabetes than standard medical treatment.
 (21)